DiSkyOrg/Documentation/docs/modules/lavaplayer.md

         # We connect the bot if it's not already connected
         if {_willHaveToConnect} is true:
             connect event-bot to {_channel}

+discord command stop:
+    prefixes: !
+    trigger:
+        stop the track of event-guild
+		disconnect from event-guild
+		reply with "**Stopped the track** bye bye! :wave:"

 discord command skip:
     prefixes: !